Luizfelz/forca-desafio-santander-coders/README_EN-US.md

 ### ...by terminal

-To run the Hangman Game throught the terminal, download the files:

-- app.py
-- \_\_init\_\_.py
-- funcoes.py
-- frutas.txt

-and save them all in the same folder.

-Then, open the terminal in this folder and run the command:
+To run the Hangman Game throught the terminal, clone this repository.
+Then, open the terminal in this folder and enter the command:

 ```
 python app.py